GabrielCC03/Emoji-Detection/README.md

 # Emoji Classification with SVM

-This repository contains a computer vision project for COMP4423 (Semester 2, 2023/24) that tackles the challenge of classifying emojis using traditional machine learning techniques.
+This repository contains my computer vision project for COMP4423 (Semester 2, 2023/24) that tackles the challenge of classifying emojis using traditional machine learning techniques.

 ## Project Overview